Discover all the funny and life-changing things that happened when I became (another) Aussie expat in Canada (twice).

 Eventually, you get used to visiting the same supermarket like you do at home and no where your most purchased products belong.
 Then once you get home, you’ll buy all of your favourite products and be the happiest Coles (or Woolworths) customer there is.
 Thank you Masterfoods for making Promite.
 Thank you whomever for inventing chicken salt.
 And thank you Maggi for your delicious recipe bases.
 Okay, I’m done writing about groceries now.

 I do love Australia, but man is it far away from everything.
-I loved that being an expat in Canada allowed me to visit so many cities in North America.
+In Canada, I loved that being an expat allowed me to visit so many cities in North America.
 Some of the highlights: Portland (of course), my LA trip with my friends, visiting New York for the first time, doing a solo trip to Hawaii and exploring America’s south.